 One of the most asked question I get on a daily basis is “I want to be an animator/do animation.
 Where do I start?”

-Instead of directing you to our Making an Animated Movie series, our awesome beginners page, our selection of animation courses, or even our YouTube channel, I decided to write this guide to cover (almost) everything you might need to know when trying to get into the animation biz.
+Instead of directing you to our Making an Animated Movie series, our awesome beginners page, our selection of animation courses, or even our YouTube channel, I decided to write this guide to cover (almost) everything you might need to know when trying to get into the animation industry.

 In this post I’ll cover some of the basic concepts and options for people who want to make animation, but are overwhelmed with the task.
 I’ll go over what is animation, what it takes to make animated videos (2D or 3D), and even where to start looking for a job in animation.

 Today it is easier than ever to get into animation.
 There are plenty of software available, some of them are quite cheap, and most modern computer can handle the simpler animation tasks (mostly 2D).